web-dev-akash/zoom.wisechamps.com/README.md

   ## 🔍 Overview

-This project appears to be a React application with a Node.js backend, using the Express framework.
+This project is a React application with a Node.js backend, using the Express framework.
 The frontend is built using React and the backend is built using Node.js and Express.
 The project includes a `package.json` file for managing dependencies and a `src` directory containing the source code for the application.

 ---